matrix-org/matrix-spec/content/client-server-api/modules/report_content.md

 {{< added-in v="1.12" >}} Contrarily, servers MUST NOT restrict room reports based on whether or not the reporting user is joined to the room.
-This is because users can be exposed to harmful content without being joined to a room, for instance, through room directories.
+This is because users can be exposed to harmful content without being joined to a room.
+For instance, through room directories or invites.